Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Derivation of the hydrodynamic limit

 Before providing closure to the above, we need to address continuity.
 The continuity equation for $\mathbf{u}$ then reads,

 Substituting Eq.~(\ref{eq:flow}) into Eq.~(\ref{eq:continuity}), we observe that the macroscopic density evolution is governed by mean phase curvature:

-This formulation identifies the system as formally analogous to the shallow water equations \cite{tan_shallow_1992,vreugdenhil_numerical_2013}, where the active density $\rho$ acts as the fluid height (see Appendix-subsection \ref{sec:shallow}).
+This formulation identifies the system as formally analogous to the shallow water equations \cite{tan_shallow_1992,vreugdenhil_numerical_2013}, where the active density $\rho$ acts as the fluid height (see Sec.~\ref{sec:shallow} in Appendix~\ref{app:hydro}).
 The phase curvature $\nabla^2 \Psi$ drives the compression of the fluid elements, explicitly linking topological defects to density fluctuations.

 Eq.~(\ref{eq:winding}) implies $|\nabla \Psi| = m/r$.
 Substituting this into our macroscopic velocity definition (Eq. \ref{eq:u}), and assuming the order parameter $R$ is \textit{locally} uniform, the fluid velocity induced by a defect scales as: